 Woodworking operations for swords do not require large spaces or complex tooling.
-The floor space of the loft is about two tatami in size and the area provides working space as well as room for seasoning magnolia wood, and storage of tools and other related materials.
+The floor space in the loft is about two tatami in size and the area provides room for planing and carving, storing and seasoning magnolia wood, and storage for tools and other related materials.
 Reclaimed oak is used for flooring and scrap wood boxes and shelves are used for storage.
 The carving and planing table is often made from magnolia in order to match hardness with the wood being worked.

 scroll down or jump to the sections below: